“O laal meri pat rakhio bala jhule laalan

 Amir Khusro, a Sufi saint and music composer used distinguished ragas such as Yaman, Bageshri, Basant, and Sohoni to compose qawwali.
 Later, these compositions were further enhanced by including Persian verses.

 Body movements or actions form one of the significant features of qawwali.
-The lead singer uses gestures with open arms towards the onlookers as well as upwards towards the sky.
+The lead singer uses gestures with open arms towards the onlookers as well as upwards toward the sky.
 It seems like an inviting gesture suggesting that the singer has already embarked on a divine journey and is urging the onlookers to join him in his ecstatic experience.

 The qawwali singers came to be known as the qawwal ke bacche.
 Having discussed the most significant features of the basic structure of Qawwali music, there are several features of qawwali that include - alaap, anga, band, bandhana, band sama, bari ka gana, bol, bol samjhana, chachar or beats, chal, chalat phirat, dhun, dhoha, dohrana, and ghazal among many others.